 Depending on what the user is cutting, the horsepower of the motor can be very important.
 Lower-powered models have 1/5 horsepower.
 While this is plenty for a small deli, this would not be sufficient for a high-volume restaurant or a grocery store.
 More powerful models have either a 1/4 horsepower or a 1/3 horsepower motor.
 These motors can be found in commercial slicers designed for more frequent use.
 The most powerful meat slicers have 1/2 horsepower and are found in the models that will be used all day.

 Transmission Drive Type

-All models are either driven by a gear or a belt.
-Belt driven models are the most popular and can be found in everything from the least powerful models to the most.
-These are less expensive than models with a gear drive.
-The trade-off is that eventually the belt will need to be serviced.
-Gear-driven models are only found in the most expensive and strongest models.
-While not requiring service as frequently as a model with a belt, when something does goes wrong with the drive system, it does cost significantly more to repair them.
+Every commercial slicer is either driven by a gear or a belt.
+Belt-driven transmissions the most popular and are commonly used to build lower-powered models.
+They're the least expensive type, but eventually the belt will need to be serviced.
+Gear-driven transmissions are more rugged and are used in the most powerful models.
+While they typically won't require service as frequently as a model with a belt, the complexity of the gear system means that when something does go wrong, it costs significantly more to repair it.

 New NSF Standards